Top Chef: D.C.

 Top Chef: D.C. is the seventh season of the American reality television series Top Chef.
 The season was initially filmed in Washington, D.C. before concluding in Singapore, the series' first international venue.
 It premiered on June 16, 2010, and concluded on September 22, 2010.
 In the season finale, Kevin Sbraga was declared the winner over runners-up Angelo Sosa and Ed Cotton.
 Tiffany Derry was voted Fan Favorite.

 Contestants

-Seventeen chefs were selected to compete in Top Chef: D.C.
+Seventeen chefs competed in Top Chef: D.C.

 Angelo Sosa and Tiffany Derry returned to compete in Top Chef: All-Stars.
 Amanda Baumgarten returned for Top Chef: Charleston.
 Sosa returned again for Top Chef: All-Stars L.A.